-What types of treatments are available to sports foot injuries in Las Vegas?
+What types of treatments are available to sports foot injuries in HAwaii?

 Sports foot injury treatment depends on how the injury is affecting the bones, joints and soft tissues.
 In many cases, treatments are non-invasive.
 This may include immobilization or the use of foot orthotics.
 Some people may benefit from anti-inflammatory treatments and in rare cases, surgical intervention.

 It is important that you facilitate recovery by allowing plenty of time for your injury to heal.
 Returning to sports too soon may worsen foot traumas, leading to an even longer treatment and recovery process.